Federal Trade Commission.

 The Commission alleges that the Tested Green certification constituted an express or implied representation that the products, services, programs, or entities bearing the certification had been independently and objectively evaluated based on their environmental attributes or benefits, when, in fact, they had not.
-Additionally, by furnishing businesses with the certification and the tools to advertise it, respondents provided such businesses with the means and instrumentalities for the commission of deceptive acts and practices, and accordingly, themselves committed a deceptive act in violation of Section 5 of the FTC Act.
+Additionally, by furnishing businesses with the certification and the tools to advertise it, respondents provided such businesses with the Start Printed Page 2910means and instrumentalities for the commission of deceptive acts and practices, and accordingly, themselves committed a deceptive act in violation of Section 5 of the FTC Act.

 The Commission also alleges that by stating that the NGBA and the NAGC endorsed Tested Green, respondents represented expressly or impliedly that they were independent from these organizations, when, in fact, they own and operate NGBA and NAGC.
 Therefore, respondents' statement of endorsement by NGBA and NAGC was false and misleading, in violation of Section 5.
 Similarly, in light of respondents' express and implied representation that these organizations were independent, respondents' failure to disclose their relationship to NGBA and NAGC was deceptive, in violation of Section 5.